DarkCard1nal/ICP_GUI_Cpp-CLI_NewWindowsForms/README.md

 # ICP_GUI_Cpp-CLI_NewWindowsForms
-_Created for the course "Integrated development environments for creating GUI applications" Kharkiv National University named after Karazin_
+_Created for the course "Integrated development environments for creating GUI applications" V. N. Karazin Kharkiv National University_

 Empty new project in Visual Studio 2022 on C++ CLR using .NET Framework 4.8.